drupal-deconstructed/drupal-7-deconstructed/03-router.md

 ## Step 2: Possibly rebuild the menu system

-The first interesting thing that function does is checks to see if we need to do a menu rebuild, and kicks one off if so.
+The first interesting thing that function does is check to see if we need to do a menu rebuild, and kicks one off if so.

 ```php
 if (variable_get('menu_rebuild_needed', FALSE) || !variable_get('menu_masks', array())) {